-The coalition partners have created a special subcommittee within the cabinet that coordinates issues on difficult or sensitive topics.
+The coalition partners have created a subcommittee within the cabinet that coordinates issues on difficult or sensitive topics, and a special subgroup for European affairs.

-Ministerial Bureaucracy Score: 7 Senior civil servants and political appointees play an important role in preparing cabinet meetings.
+Ministerial Bureaucracy Score: 7Senior civil servants and political appointees play an important role in preparing cabinet meetings.
 This process follows fixed procedures, and matters must be appropriately prepared before being presented to the cabinet.
 This includes the creation of documentation alerting cabinet ministers to the essentials of a proposal, thus allowing cabinet meetings to focus on strategic issues and avoid being distracted by routine business details.
 Most issues on the agenda have been prepared well before the meeting.